Insulin Isophane+soluble Insulin

 About Insulin Isophane+soluble Insulin

 Insulin Isophane+soluble Insulin is used to treat both type 1 and type 2 diabetes mellitus.
-Diabetes mellitus is a condition that affects the way the body processes glucose.
-In Diabetes Mellitus Type 1, the body does not make enough insulin to control blood sugar levels.
-In Diabetes Mellitus type 2, either the body stops producing enough insulin (the hormone which helps to decrease sugar levels in the blood), or there is resistance to the action of insulin.
-As a result, insulin is produced in large amounts, but it cannot act on the organs of the body.
+In Type 1 Diabetes Mellitus, the body does not produce enough insulin to regulate blood sugar levels.
+In type 2 diabetes mellitus, either the body stops producing enough insulin or there is insulin resistance.

-Insulin Isophane+soluble Insulin is a combination of two drugs: Soluble insulin (a short-acting type of insulin) and Insulin isophane (intermediate-acting).
-Insulin Isophane+soluble Insulin suppresses the production of sugar in the liver and facilitates the reuptake of sugar in the fat and muscle cells; thereby, Insulin Isophane+soluble Insulin ensures rapid and consistent sugar control.
+Insulin Isophane+soluble Insulin is a combination of Soluble insulin and Insulin isophane.
+Insulin Isophane+soluble Insulin suppresses sugar production in the liver and facilitates sugar reuptake into fat and muscle cells; thereby, Insulin Isophane+soluble Insulin ensures rapid and consistent sugar control.

-You are advised to take Insulin Isophane+soluble Insulin for as long as your doctor has prescribed it for you, depending on your medical condition.
-In some cases, Insulin Isophane+soluble Insulin may cause certain common side effects like an allergic reaction at the site of injection, hypoglycemia (low blood glucose level), itching, lipodystrophy (skin thickening or pits at the injection site), oedema (swelling), rashes, and weight gain.
-Most of these side effects of Insulin Isophane+soluble Insulin do not require medical attention and gradually resolve over time.
+Insulin Isophane+soluble Insulin may cause common side effects, such as an allergic reaction at the injection site, low blood glucose, itching, swelling, rashes, and weight gain.
+Most of these side effects do not require medical attention and gradually resolve over time.
 However, if the side effects are persistent, reach out to your doctor.

 Consult your doctor before taking Insulin Isophane+soluble Insulin if you are pregnant or breastfeeding.
-Insulin Isophane+soluble Insulin may cause drowsiness, so drive with caution.
-Avoid alcohol consumption along with Insulin Isophane+soluble Insulin as it may cause unpleasant side effects.
 Insulin Isophane+soluble Insulin should be given to children only if prescribed by the doctor.
-Keep your doctor informed about your health condition and medications to rule out any interactions.
 Insulin Isophane+soluble Insulin has to be stored in the refrigerator between 2-8°C else its efficiency may be lost.
 Do not store in the freezer.

 Uses of Insulin Isophane+soluble Insulin